Dpeta/PesterchumOnlineButSilly/README.md

 Before sending a pull request, if you modified the `/src/pesterchum.js` file, please run `npm run lint`
-This will run eslint automatic linter and scream about errors, it needs to be flawless for the `CI/CD` building.
+This will run ESLint (``eslint --fix``) and automatically fix problems and enforce style guidelines.